-This subject will be informationally and experientially rich, beginning with a contemporary assessment of the notion of “Health as Buddhist Practice as Health”, reflecting the spiral pattern of open spiritual engagement.
+This subject will be informationally and experientially rich, beginning with a contemporary assessment of the notion of “Health as Buddhist Practice as Health,” reflecting the spiral pattern of open spiritual engagement.

 There will be presentations of the experience of seriously ill people to demonstrate the vital role of Dharma-informed treatment.
-There will be frequent opportunities to practice meditation, of various styles, partly guided, to develop some stress-management, self-understanding and self-compassion, to cultivate happiness and self-transformation.
+There will be frequent opportunities to practice meditation, of various styles, partly guided, to develop some stress-management, self-understanding and self-compassion, to experience some happiness and perhaps some self-transformation.

-- Critically examine early Indian approaches to health and illness including associated concepts, the various treatment systems and assessment that followed, as well as how Buddhist approaches may have differed, and may have value today.
+- Critically examine early Indian and Tibetan approaches to health and illness including associated concepts, the various treatment systems and assessment that followed, as well as how Buddhist approaches may have differed, and may have value today.

-- Critically evaluate the Buddhist concept of the “Great Physician”, both in the early period and today, together with important aspects that may have a role in the modern world.
+- Critically evaluate the Buddhist concept of the “Great Physician,” both in the early period and today, together with important aspects of Buddhist practice that may have a role in the health of the modern world.

 - Analyse the way “spirituality” benefits those in life or illness or facing mortality, and those who interact closely with them.

 - Critically analyse contemporary individual, social and global “health” concerns, their origins, impact and possible solutions, and examine the way Buddhist teachings might address these.

-- Assessment 3: Assignment on issues related to health practice (30%)
+- Assessment 3: Report on issues related to health practice (30%, due week 6)